 The typical triathlete is a male or female in their 20s, 30s, or 40s.
-In many cases, they are young parents who want to stay active, but also want to focus on their family.
-The staff here at Complete Tri has tried to balance the Saturday morning training rides with a toddler who needs to get outside.
-Plus, we tend to just be active people with active families.
+In many cases, they are young parents who want to stay active, but have family commitments, and need to care for their children.
+The staff here at Complete Tri has tried to balance the Saturday morning training rides and runs with a toddler who needs to get outside too.

-With that, here are our favorites.
+With that, here are our favorites for 2020.

-This is a double capacity trailer, that rolls down the trail incredibly smoothly.
+This is a double capacity trailer that rolls down the trail incredibly smoothly.
 It feels a bit narrow if your children are not small.
 For kids aged 3 and above, you might want to treat this more as a single.
 As far as Burleys go, this is going to be your no-frills model, but a no-frills Burley is still a big step above the typical Walmart trailer.

 Thule Chariot Lite

 Thule is probably best known for their bike carriers and racks, but they have been making great bike trailers for quite a while.
 They have several models, but we especially love the Thule Chariot Lite.
 Let’s be clear – it is not cheap.
 It runs over $700 (but if you want to go down a model, you can get the Chariot Cheetah for closer to $500).
 The Chariot Lite is built for cycling, jogging, walking, or skiing – so it truly multi-purpose and all-season.
 It can hold up to 100 lbs., but only weighs 27 lbs. itself.

 The Chariot Lite has easy conversion to a run stroller from a bike trailer, and it also disassembles easily.
 Traveling with it is a breeze.
 The screen will keep bugs out and the rain cover works well when it starts to get a little wet outside.